ghc-proposals/ghc-proposals/proposals/0000-existentials.rst

 #.
 No language has a feature like this yet.
 It is possible that it will not
    be so easy to use in practice.
 It may take an iteration or two before we settle on just the right presentation to users.

+#.
+Because expressions now appear in types, any transformation GHC makes on
+   terms (i.e. optimizations) might now change types.
+(Specifically, if the expression in an ``Open`` expression is optimized, its type changes.)
+GHC would then have to relate the old expression with the new one via a ``TransformEC`` expression-coercion -- which is why that constructor is so general.
+(It is used essentially to assert the correctness of the optimization.)

+   One particular wrinkle is that the optimization may eliminate the usage of some free variable, and then the expression might be subject to floating.
+   But the now-eliminated variable would still appear in the ``TransformEC`` coercion, blocking the floating.

+   One solution to this problem would be to take a pass that let-binds all ``Open`` expressions.
+Then the right-hand side of the let-binding could be optimized without changing the type of the ``Open``; indeed, this idea of let-binding might be a nice simplification regardless, because (I think) it might mean that all ``Open`` expressions could contain only variables, not arbitrary expressions.

 Alternatives
 ------------